|Badly stained wood floor|

 The wood flooring of the back room in our 70 year old house looked pretty bad.
-I knew the stains were there under the even worse wall-to-wall carpet and had been there since we moved in many long years ago which was why I put new carpet in the first time.
+I knew the stains were hidden under the even worse wall-to-wall carpet and had been there since we moved in many long years ago.
+Which was why I put new carpet in the first time I redid the room.

-I had refinished the floors in three other rooms and a hallway with an orbital sander with excellent results.
+I had refinished the floors in other rooms and a hallway with an orbital sander with excellent results.
 When we yanked up the carpet in the upstairs bed room, I was shocked to discover that the floor was merely laid down unfinished lumber instead of actual flooring.
-It turned out quite well when I used the orbital sander but the planks had no stains.
+It turned out quite well when I used the orbital sander.
+But the planks had no stains.

 The back room offered several challenges.
 Once upon a time, it must have rained in an open window because the boards near that window were stained and slightly warped.
 Amazingly, that area sanded up nicely.
 But if I sanded those big black spots any more, I'd sand myself right into the basement.